petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/working-with-client-extensions.md

       into: folder/aaa
 ```

-Resources that are not built can also be copied directly from the project source:
+You can also specify to include resources from your project that are not built, like

 ```yaml
 assemble: